-This isn’t written for you to agree, but more so that you can better understand what you believe, to know what you want to convey to your child.
+This isn’t written for you to agree, but more to help you better understand what you believe so that you know what you want to share with your child.

 First, I want to tell you that we love you so much.
 We are so proud of you.
 You know our philosophies on politics and social issues.
 You know we want you to be a good person, respect others, do volunteer work, and go to college.
 You know all of these things along with a hundred more, because we talk to you about these all the time.
 We don’t think you know our philosophy on intimacy and sex, although it is just as important.